linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/20 Real Options.md

 $$ p ^ {*} = \frac {e ^ {0 .
 0 6 7 6 - 0 .
 1 1 3 3} - e ^ {- 0 .
 5}}{e ^ {0 .
 5} - e ^ {- 0 .
 5}} = 0.
 3 3 5
 $$

 Using  $p^*$ , we work backward through the tree.
 The results are in Figure 3.
-Notice that the initial value of the project option is  $55.80, which is greater than the static NPV of$ 50.
+Notice that the initial value of the project option is  \$55.80, which is greater than the static NPV of\$ 50.
 Problem 11 asks you to verify these calculations.

 In practice, decision trees are often used to analyze this kind of problem.
 Figure 2—like any binomial option problem—is a decision tree, albeit with probabilities and nodes constructed in a very particular way.
 If the discount rate applicable to the underlying asset is constant, then when valuing an option using true probabilities, the correct discount rate varies across the nodes of the tree.
 Analysts using a decision tree often use true (not risk-neutral) probabilities and a constant discount rate along the tree.
 Binomial pricing per se does not imply that any particular true expected return is constant; instead, it tells us how to perform valuation so that the assumptions about the project and the assumptions about the tree are consistent with each other.